Scroll to download my book for free or get it from Amazon.

 - They take care of processing, financial transactions, and fulfillment.

-- They’re an excellent and quick way to expand your online footprint and profile.
+- They are an excellent and quick way to expand your online footprint and profile.

-- Leads and additional sales may come through having a marketplace presence.
+- Leads and additional sales may occur through having a marketplace presence.
+For example, a customer finds you on Amazon then navigates to your personal site.

-- It can be inexpensive or less expensive to operate a business in a marketplace compared to a standalone site.
+- It can be inexpensive or less expensive to operate a business on a marketplace compared to a stand-alone site.

 - They take care of technical and web development activities.

-- It’s you against the marketplace since rules often change to benefit their bottom line, not yours.
+- It is you against the marketplace since rules often change to benefit their bottom line, not yours.

-- If their business goes down, you go down with it, so you have to hope competent management is in place (50-50 chance).
+- If their business goes down, you go down with it, so you must hope competent management is in place (a fifty-fifty chance).

 - A significant change in their business model or shift in focus can significantly hurt your revenues.

-- Marketplaces tend to give preferential marketing and promotional treatment to their best-selling partners which can leave you to fend for yourself.
+- Marketplaces tend to give preferential marketing and promotional treatment to their best-selling partners, which can leave you to fend for yourself while still having to share revenue.

-- Seller support is usually dismal if you’re not a top provider.
+- Seller support is usually dismal if you are not a top provider.

-- Marketplaces may set the pricing range for your products/services.
+- Marketplaces may set a pricing range for your products/services.
 This may not align with your revenue and profit goals.

-- You typically have to split/share revenues with them.
+- You typically must split/share revenues with them.

-- A lack of transparency regarding internal marketplace activities means you have to hope/trust everything is working as it should.
+- A lack of transparency regarding internal marketplace activities means you must hope/trust everything is working as it should.

 - They can terminate your partnership for any number of reasons leaving you with little recourse.